 Kafka Consumers

-Consumer groups, partition assignment, offset management (auto-commit, sync, async), rebalance listeners, standalone consumers.
+Consumer groups, partition assignment, offset management (auto-commit, sync, async), rebalance listeners, and standalone consumers.

 TransactionsNEW

-Exactly-once semantics, transactional producer API, read_committed isolation, idempotency and atomic writes.
+Exactly-once guarantees, the transactional producer API, read_committed isolation, idempotency, and atomic writes across multiple partitions.

 Kafka Internals(under the hood)

-Cluster membership, controller, replication, ISR, request processing, physical storage, log segments and indexes.
+Cluster membership, the controller role, replication, ISR, request processing, physical storage, log segments, and indexes.

 Reliable Data Delivery